 Two of the cell sorters are four laser instruments, and one has three lasers including UV.
 The staff provides state of the art multiparameter cell sorting of up to 12 simultaneous fluorochromes, up to six simultaneous sorted populations, and level P2 biohazard containment.
 Whether staff-run or self-run, fees are charged to partially offset operating expenses.

 In addition to cell sorting, acquiring, analyzing, archiving, and preparing flow data for publication, the FSCR staff provides training of the analyzers and image cytometer for self-users, and consultation, technical advice, collaboration, and technical information for potential users.
-The analyzers and image cytometer are available 24/7 to trained individuals.
 The FCSR staff has experience in nearly all areas of flow cytometric analysis and cell sorting applications and strives to help investigators develop new applications.
 Staff members recommend assays, help to develop and troubleshoot new protocols, participate actively in data analysis, and, in general, work closely with investigators to fine tune their individual experiments.
 An important part of the mission of the FCSR is the education of customers to insure all users and their lab members get the most out of the technical resources available.
-We also participate in the ongoing education of graduate students, post-docs, and MDs.
+We also participate in the ongoing education of technicians, graduate students, post-docs, and MDs.

 Another important function is to help investigators evaluate existing cell separation technologies before choosing flow cytometry.
 Thus, the FCSR staff works integrally with investigators at all levels of experience and expertise to solve problems and meet investigators' scientific needs.